chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 While the notion of Characters maps almost exactly to the intuitive notion of letters in everyday use, the notion of a *Word* requires explication.

-If Characters are mapped to letters in the Alphabet of a *Language* **L**, the set of all Strings would have as a subset the Language that is constructed through the Alphabet.
-The goal of this section is to define the syntactical properties of Words in **L** that differentiates them from Strings in **S** based solely on their internal structure.
+If Characters are mapped to letters in the Alphabet of a Language **L**, the set of all Strings would have as a subset the Language that is constructed through the Alphabet.
+The goal of this section is to define the syntactical properties of Words in **L** that differentiates them from Strings in **S** based solely on their internal cohesion as a linguistic unit.
 The intent of this analysis is to treat Words as interpretted constructs embedded in a syntactical structure that is independent of their specific interpretations.
 In other words, this analysis will proceed without assuming anything about the interpretation of the Words in the Language beyond the fact that they *are* Words of the Language.
+The goal is to leave the semantic interpretation of Words in a Language as ambiguous as possible.
+This ambiguity, it is hoped, will leave the results of the analysis applicable to palindromic structures in a variety of languages, and perhaps make the formal system applicable to areas outside the realm of Palindromes.

 **Definition 1.2.1: Language**

-A Language **L** is a set of Strings with semantic content. ∎
+A Language **L** is a set of Strings constructed through concatenation on an Alphabet **Σ** that are assigned semantic content. ∎

 **Definition 1.2.2: Word**